Who’s a hero? Some states, cities still debating hazard pay - NewsBreak

 The rules encourage state and local governments to “prioritize providing retrospective premium pay where possible, recognizing that many essential workers have not yet received additional compensation for work conducted over the course of many months,” while also prioritizing lower income eligible workers.

-As of July, about a third of U.S. states had used federal COVID-19 relief aid to reward workers considered essential with bonuses, although who qualified and how much they received varied widely, according to an Associated Press review.
+As of July, about a third of U.S. states had used federal COVID-19 relief aid to reward workers considered essential with bonuses, although , according to an Associated Press review.

 A list of hazard and premium pay state allocations as of Nov.
 18, provided by the National Conference of State Legislatures, shows funds have typically been set aside for government workers, such as state troopers and correctional officers.